kgiszewski/LearnUmbraco7/Chapter 06 - Surface, WebAPI and RenderMVC Controllers/02 - Surface Controllers.md

 Surface controllers follow MVC convention for naming and routing.
 Please reference official Umbraco and Microsoft documentation.

+>Note: The latest versions of Umbraco allow you to drop the `surface` from the name of the class to make your URL much nicer.

 [<Back 01 - RenderMVC Controllers](01 - RenderMVC Controllers.md)

 [Next> 03 - WebAPI Controllers](03 - WebAPI Controllers.md)